Toronto Blue Jays on Sportsnet: Commentators

-Dan Shulman was not available for postseason broadcasts in 2022 due to his commitments to ESPN Radio's coverage.
-In 2023, he stepped down from ESPN Radio's coverage to focus more on his role as ESPN's top college basketball commentator, thus allowing him to appear on postseason coverage for Sportsnet.
-Shulman made his first postseason appearance on Sportsnet during the 2025 American League Division Series.
+Following the 2022 season, Shulman, who was not available for postseason broadcasts in 2022 due to his commitments to ESPN Radio's MLB coverage—stepped down from ESPN Radio's coverage to focus more on his role as ESPN's top college basketball commentator, thus allowing him to appear on postseason coverage for Sportsnet as lead play-by-play announcer.
+Shulman made his first postseason appearance on Sportsnet during the 2023 American League Wild Card Series.